 These programs allow therapists to monitor patients through their recovery journey to ensure that they lead a drug-free life.
-Rehab centers have specialists who provide that recovering individuals resume function within family, social, and professional setups.
+Rehab centers have specialists who provide that recovering individuals resume family, social, and professional setups.

 Most rehabilitation centers have in-house and residential service offering care programs around the clock.
 Recovery communities play a pivotal role in connecting patients with others who share similar addiction issues.

 People who do not want the rehabilitation process to affect their daily family and work routines can join community self-help groups.
 Sometimes you can feel isolated and alone.

 Meeting and sharing stories with other people suffering from substance abuse disorders can help relieve anxiety and boost self-esteem.
 These groups are invaluable sources of information, community resources, and education.